tburnes2024/User-Server-Communication-in-C/README.txt

 ends for child to parent.
 After this I put the child processes into an infinite loop to wait for a signal from the parent process that it is ready to read, the parent process calls the server_handler function.
 After the user processes break out of the infinite loop they each then call the user_handler function.

-****Please note the use of the SA_RESTART flag when initializing my sigaction structs handles the case of interrupted read, This flag makes the default behavior when interrupted by a signal to restart the system call.
-I have error handling for all other situations in my code.******
+****Please note the use of the SA_RESTART flag when initializing my sigaction structs handles the case of interrupted read/write, This flag makes the default behavior when interrupted by a signal to restart the system call.******

 Functions: